 Specification scopes indicate the applicability of designated portions of the Product Specification to either the entire product or to parts of the product.
 For example, a coordinate reference system will generally apply to the complete product, while maintenance regimes may be different for navigational features versus contextual features.
 This difference would be described using specification scopes.
 Depending on the type of Product Specification, the scope may include items in Table A-6-3.

+Table A-6-3 - Specification Scope Information (S-100 Table 11-3)